hughobrien/psu-constitution/README.md

 2. The PSU recognises the autonomy of Clubs and Societies Council in determining Clubs and Societies policy and coordination of Clubs and Societies activities, under the auspices of the Union.

-3. Under the new Memorandum of Understanding in Schedule VI, there will be a PSU Representative elected from the PSU Executive that sits on the Clubs and Societies Executive and reports to both councils.
+3. Under the new Memorandum of Understanding in Schedule 6, there will be a PSU Representative elected from the PSU Executive that sits on the Clubs and Societies Executive and reports to both councils.
 The PSU Officer, as a member of the Clubs and Societies Executive will be a full voting member on the Executive.
 It is then their responsibility to ensure PSU Council is consulted.

-4. Under the new Memorandum of Understanding in Schedule VI, there will be a Clubs and Societies Representative that sits on the PSU Executive and reports to both councils.
+4. Under the new Memorandum of Understanding in Schedule 6, there will be a Clubs and Societies Representative that sits on the PSU Executive and reports to both councils.
 The Clubs and Societies Representative, as a member of the PSU Executive will be a full voting member on the Executive.
 It is then their responsibility to ensure Clubs and Societies Council is consulted.

 5. The Clubs and Societies Council shall consist of the Clubs and Societies Executive, and at least one liaison officer from each club and society.